hphelion/documentation/commercial/commercial.opensource-thirdparty-license.md

 1. You must include a copy of the Apache license with your distribution.
 2. If you make modifications, you must include a prominent notice in the relevant file(s) stating that you changed the file(s).
 3. If you make modifications to the Apache-licensed code and you distribute the Apache-licensed code in source code form, you must retain all copyright, patent, trademark and attribution notices from the Apache source code.
-4. If you make modifications and the Apache-licensed code includes a “NOTICE” text file as part of its distribution, then you must include with your distribution a readable copy of the attribution notices contained within the NOTICE file.
+4. If you make modifications and the Apache-licensed code includes a ï¿½NOTICEï¿½ text file as part of its distribution, then you must include with your distribution a readable copy of the attribution notices contained within the NOTICE file.
 You must do so in one of the following places: (i) a NOTICE text file in the HP product; (ii) within the source code or documentation; or (iii) within a display generated by the HP product, if and wherever third party notices normally appear.
-5. If you send any correspondence to the copyright owner, you must include the following statement on such correspondence: “This correspondence and any accompanying materials are not Contributions".
+5. If you send any correspondence to the copyright owner, you must include the following statement on such correspondence: ï¿½This correspondence and any accompanying materials are not Contributions".
 6. You may only use the trade names, trademarks, service marks or product names of the licensor to describe the origin of the Apache-licensed code or to copy the content of the NOTICE file.
 You may not use the trade names, trademarks, service marks or product names in any other manner.
 7. You are not required to provide the Apache-licensed source code with your distribution.